 Living on less also meant eventually giving up some of the few self-care habits that I had going.
 During the latter half of 2019, I stopped getting my nails done.
 It was definitely a bummer because it was my only inexpensive luxury (courtesy of my amazing nail tech).
 However, I wanted to further minimize expenses as I searched for full-time work.
 I decided that the only self-care habit that I could financially commit to was going to the gym regularly.
 In fact, my “biggest” financial purchase of 2019 was an Apple Watch to use for the gym.
 I purchased it at Target for $200.
 That sacrifice was worthwhile because I’m now in the gym about 4-5 times a week.

 Having little money means learning how to be resourceful (I took on a side gig)

 I took up a job as a substitute teacher just so that I could have extra money to get by.
 That money paid for my yearly website hosting fee last month.
 The funds also came in handy for the holidays.
-I could afford to purchase Christmas gifts.
-I was overwhelmed to find that the items I purchased were all within my budget!
+I could afford to purchase Christmas gifts!
+I was overwhelmed to find that the items I purchased were all within my budget.
 To reduce excess spending on gift bags or gift-wrapping services, I took the time to watch YouTube videos to teach myself how to meticulously wrap a gift.
 I then went to Dollar Tree and picked up wrapping paper and assorted gift wrap bows for a total of $2-$3.
 Again, I wasn’t paying for convenience!

 Two months ago, your girl became fully employed after nearly 11 months of job searching.
 Although circumstances have changed, I still want to use the lessons learned from living on less to maximize my pockets.
 I am also looking into other streams of income.
 There’s definitely more to this part of the story, but we’ll reserve that testimony for another post.